Carsten Timmermann, MSc, MA, PhD

 Past PhD students:

-I am the Academic Lead for the University's Museum of Medicine and Health.
+I was the Academic Lead for the University's Museum of Medicine and Health from 2017 to 2023.

 In 2015 Dr Elizabeth Toon and I founded the Medical Humanities Laboratory to create a virtual home for interdisciplinary activities around health and medicine.